 Savory flax crackers are great with hummus or guacamole.
 Sweet flax crackers go well with peanut butter or cream cheese.

+Organic flax seeds can be purchased in bulk from Azure Standard, a natural foods distributor that we love.
 I'm adding an ad link below to the absolute best dehydrator that I know of.
 I've used mine for years and love it, and the price has even gone down from when I bought it.
 If you use my link to make a purchase, Amazon kicks us back a little bit, which is helps to support our family.
 Thanks in advance!

 Share the article to support the site!